Hugo-COLLIN/SaveMyPhind-conversation-exporter/src/assets/updateNotes.md

 # Update notes
-# 2.4.14
+# 2.4.16
-⨠ 😮‍💨 Fix Perplexity broken export
+😮‍💨 Fix Perplexity broken export
-Perplexity has changed its UI multiple times over the past few weeks, so I tried to keep up.
+Perplexity changed its UI multiple times over the past few weeks, so I tried to keep up.

+🧩 Other changes under the hood
+Some code refactoring, bugs solved and quirky improvements...
+You know, the usual stuff.

 # 2.4.11
 ⨠ 🛸 Fix Perplexity and Phind-Search export